Updated on February, 2023

 This is where the Free Application for Federal Student Aid (FAFSA) comes into your life to make it better.
 Financial aid can be the support you need to pay for your tuition.

-In this article we present you how to obtaing Financial Aid (FAFSA).
-This will allow you to better understand how Financial Aid works and feel confident in taking that step!
+In this article, we guide you on how to apply for the FAFSA application you’ve been needing.
+This will allow you to understand better how financial aid works and feel confident taking that step!